Repair or replace your washer or dryer?

-What is a realistic lifespan for a washer or dryer?
+What Is a Realistic Lifespan for a Washer or Dryer?

-• Washing machine: often around 10 years on average, with some lasting less and some lasting quite a bit longer.
+| Washing machine | Often around 10 years on average, with some lasting less and some lasting longer | Load size, balance, water conditions, detergent use, drain/spin problems, and repair history |

 A repair is often the better choice when:

-• The machine is still fairly young for its category.
+- The machine is still fairly young for its category.

-• The issue is limited to one common part or one clear failure.
+- The issue is limited to one common part or one clear failure.

-• The appliance has otherwise been dependable.
+- The appliance has otherwise been dependable.

-• The cabinet, tub, drum, and major structure are still in good shape.
+- The cabinet, tub, drum, and major structure are still in good shape.

-• The repair cost is much lower than buying a comparable replacement.
+- The repair cost is much lower than buying a comparable replacement.

 Replacement often becomes more realistic when:

-• The washer or dryer is already near or beyond a normal lifespan range.
+- The washer or dryer is already near or beyond a normal lifespan range.

-• You are facing a second or third repair within a fairly short period.
+- You are facing a second or third repair within a fairly short period.

-• The estimate is high compared with the value of the machine.
+- The estimate is high compared with the value of the machine.

-• Key parts are discontinued, delayed, or unusually expensive.
+- Key parts are discontinued, delayed, or unusually expensive.

 If a laundry appliance is breaking down often, the bigger issue is not just one invoice.
 It is the ongoing disruption: wet clothes sitting in the washer, long dry times, repeat service calls, and uncertainty every week.